LeoScott1203/3d-rendering/README.md

 # 3d-rendering

-Rendering of 3d objects in Java.
+3D rendering in Java.

-Uses AWT and Swing to render.
+Uses AWT and Swing to render (2d things).